-One of the parts of math that I always found neat was the pretty pictures you can make with plots.
-It started in algebra with the quadratic and cubic functions and continued in college with the Fourier series.
-In high school, I got interested in mechanically making some curved art for a design and architecture class, which led me to spirographs.
-Spirographs, or drawing machines, are how this art is made.
-An example of a professional in spirograph art is James Nolan Gandy, I have one of his prints in my apartment, his gallery is linked here: https://www.jamesnolangandy.com/new-gallery.
+One of the aspects of math that has always appealed to me is the pretty pictures you can make with plots.
+I first ran across these plots in high school algebra with the quadratic and cubic functions and then later, again, in college with the Fourier series.
+In high school, I got interested in mechanically making curved art for a design and architecture class, which led me to spirographs.
+Spirographs, or drawing machines, are used to make this type of art.
+An example of a professional in spirograph art is James Nolan Gandy; I have one of his prints in my apartment.
+Here’s a link to his gallery: https://www.jamesnolangandy.com/new-gallery.

 My most recent work with spirographs was in college in an advanced mechanisms design course taught by Dr. Eric Constans.
 He is the author of a textbook on linkage design using numerical methods and constraint equations to model linkages.
-We applied the equations to the basic spirograph linkage set and got the following results!
+We applied the equations to the basic spirograph linkage set and got the results shown below.

 My first attempt at a spirograph was in 2017 using a LEGO NXT robot and motors, with 3D printed linkages.
 This is the result: